 With regard to the categories of relevant employment set out in Schedule 3, IPRT's general concern is that the categories of work named relating to children or vulnerable adults are areas of employment which are properly addressed through vetting requirements.
-We do not believe that these sensitive areas of employment should be excluded from spent convictions.
+IPRT does not believe that these sensitive areas of employment should be excluded from spent convictions.
 Rather, vetting regulation should identify clearly those limited areas of employment where additional security checks may be required, and set in place clear regulations around the types of information that may be obtained (e.g. only convictions and not charges brought; and only certain types of convictions); and the use that can be made of such information.

-• The categories of "relevant work" relating to work with children and vulnerable adults should be removed from the Spent Convictions Bill and should be addressed in the proposed National Vetting legislation
+• The categories of "relevant work" relating to work with children and vulnerable adults should be removed from the Spent Convictions Bill as it is addressed in the National Vetting Bureau Act 2012.